 Venting the crawl space has many disadvantages.
 You don’t want to be a reference for neighbors wondering whether to vent or not to vent the below-ground areas in the homes.

-While Colorado is generally drier and less humid that other parts of the country, during summer, the crawl space has the potential to get quite humid.
+While Colorado is generally drier and less humid than other parts of the country, during summer, the crawl space has the potential to get quite humid.
 Hot and moisture-laden air from the outside can easily push indoor humidity past the 60% mark.
 At this point, things start going downhill.

 More often than not, the hot air mixes with the cool air in the crawl space, and the result is condensation, a phenomenon where water droplets coalesce on the crawl space walls or ductwork.
 Condensation sets the stage for various problems like wood rot, mold growth, and insulation damage.

 With air coming in and out of the crawl space, the conditions will swing from relatively cool and dry to cold and damp.
 This might force you to run your heater.
 The same goes for summer months when the air can be oppressively hot, and you’ll have to rely more on your air conditioner.

 We all want to have energy-efficient homes.
 Your desire to save energy will remain a pipe dream if you use venting.
 A vented crawl space creates a stack effect that will drive up your energy bills by at least 20%.
 Removing the vents and sealing the crawl space can help normalize the bills.

 Ways a Vented Crawl Space Can Affect Your Health

 Most of the indoor air in a home comes from the crawl space.
 If this air is putrid or polluted, you can guess where it will all end up – your lungs.
 You can expect your breathing problems to worsen.
 A home that was once comfortable will feel like a dungeon.